 - Could drinking in early pregnancy increase the risk of miscarriage?

-Risk to the Mother
+The risk to the Mother

 Alcohol can also affect a pregnant woman negatively, especially if she is struggling with addiction issues.
 She may suffer from psychological disorders, poor nutrition, smoke, or weigh less than average.
-All these issues place the unborn child at a risk of developing alcohol related health problems.
-After a baby is born, drinking habits may affect parenting and care giving abilities of the mother, resulting in negative effects for both her and her child.
+All these issues place the unborn child at risk of developing alcohol-related health problems.
+After a baby is born, drinking habits may affect parenting and caregiving abilities of the mother, resulting in negative effects for both her and her child.
 Mothers with post-natal depression or those who lack support can be more likely to underestimate the amount of alcohol they have drunk.
-Drinking more than five times a week can reduce a woman’s chances of conceiving, and 10 drinks or more decreases the likelihood of conception even further.
+(2) Drinking more than five times a week can reduce a woman’s chances of conceiving, and 10 drinks or more decreases the likelihood of conception even further.
 According to a study women who consume 14 units or more per week had 37 pregnancies in 307 cycles, and those who did not drink had 1,381 pregnancies in 8,054 cycles.
-Women who drink during pregnancy may also put their own health at risk, they may experience vomiting and dehydration, high blood pressure, nutritional deficiency and gestational diabetes.
+Women who drink during pregnancy may also put their own health at risk, they may experience vomiting and dehydration, high blood pressure, nutritional deficiency, and gestational diabetes.
 Alcohol affects everyone differently, so the safest thing to do is to not consume alcohol at all.
 If a woman has had many infertility issues before, it is imperative that she should avoid alcohol while she is trying to get pregnant.
 Even if a woman is trying to conceive through In Vitro Fertilization, alcohol consumption can lower the chance of IVF treatment turning out to be successful.
+(3)

 Risk to Baby's Health

 Drinking alcohol at any time while planning to conceive can cause serious health problems to the baby.
-Alcohol includes wine, wine coolers, beer and liquor.
+Alcohol includes wine, wine coolers, beer, and liquor.
 Alcohol present in the blood quickly passes through the placenta and the umbilical cord of the baby.
 The placenta grows in the uterus (womb) and supplies the baby with food and oxygen through the umbilical cord.
 Drinking any amount of alcohol at any time during pregnancy can harm the baby’s developing brain and other parts of the organs.
 No amount of alcohol consumption has been proven safe at any time during pregnancy.
-Drinking alcohol can increase the baby's chances of having these problems:
+(4) Drinking alcohol can increase the baby's chances of having these problems:

 - Premature birth when the baby is born before 37 weeks of pregnancy.
 Problems with growth and development and brain damage.

 - Birth defects such as hearing or vision problems.
-Birth defects can also cause problems in overall health; the way body develops or works.
+Birth defects can also cause problems in overall health; the way the body develops or works.